 Entertainment Fashion & Style How to Make Your Own Shoe Polish It's Easy to Create Inexpensive, Environmentally Friendly Polish Share PINTEREST Email Print All you need to polish your shoes.
-Photo © Erin Huffstetler Fashion & Style Shoes Accessories Tops & Sweaters Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Erin Huffstetler Maryville College Erin Huffstetler is the former frugal living expert for The Balance.
-She covered how to save money and get out of debt. our editorial process Facebook Facebook Twitter Twitter LinkedIn LinkedIn Erin Huffstetler Updated July 11, 2018 Polished shoes look great and last longer.
+Photo © Erin Huffstetler Fashion & Style Shoes Accessories Tops & Sweaters Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Erin Huffstetler Maryville College Erin Huffstetler is a writer with experience writing about easy ways to save money at home. our editorial process Facebook Facebook Twitter Twitter LinkedIn LinkedIn Erin Huffstetler Updated July 11, 2018 Polished shoes look great and last longer.
 But you don't need to lay out your hard-earned cash for expensive, store-bought shoe polish.
 Make your own: It's inexpensive, chemical free, environmentally friendly, and all natural.
 Read on to learn how to make a top-rated shoe polish from things that you already have at home.
 Supplies You really don't need a lot of supplies to make homemade shoe polish.
 You probably have the ingredients at home right in your kitchen pantry.
 Just gather together: Olive oilLemon juice Preparation 1.
 Combine one part lemon juice with two parts olive oil to form a polish.
 2. Use a clean cloth to rub a small amount of the polish into your shoes, and allow it to soak in for a few minutes.
 3. Buff with another cloth, and enjoy your shiny shoes.
 Tips and Warnings Apply the polish to clean, dry shoes.
 You definitely don't want to lock in dirt and stains by coating them with polish, so take the time to give your shoes a good cleaning first.Polish your leather shoes monthly, or as needed, to extend their life.
 This will keep the leather from splitting.Cheap olive oil works just as well as more expensive grades.This recipe is intended for leather—not suede.
 Applying oil to suede will result in stains.
 Other Ways to Polish Leather Shoes If you don't have olive oil or lemon juice, there are a couple of other ways you can create homemade shoe polish.
 A banana peel: Use the inside of a banana peel to shine your shoes.
 Just rub the peel over your leather shoes, and the oils in the peel will restore your shoes to their original polish.
 Toss the peel in your compost afterward, and you won't have any waste.Homemade shoe paste: If you polish your shoes often, make your own can of shoe paste to replace the store-bought version.
 Just melt equal parts beeswax, a solid oil (like cocoa butter), and a liquid oil (like olive oil) over a double boiler, and pour it into an empty container.
 Allow it to harden fully.
 The paste is ready to use.
 Just work it into your shoes, wipe off the excess, and you're good to go again.
 The oil will condition and polish your shoes, while the beeswax will add a coating to protect against water, salt, and any other grime you come into contact with.
 Deodorize Stinky Shoes While you're busy sprucing up your shoes, it may be time to deodorize them, too.
 There are two easy ways to accomplish this.
 You can stick your shoes outside for a few hours, and let the sun work its sanitizing magic, or sprinkle baking soda inside them.
 Leave the baking soda in your shoes for a little while, come back after a few minutes, and shake it out.
 Using baking soda will also help extend the life of your shoes.
 Additionally, try not to wear your shoes multiple days in a row if you can avoid it.
 Allowing your shoes time to breathe and dry out between uses will make them last a lot longer—and smell better.